-Institutions are the backbone of social reality; they add form and stability.
-Since they are thus part of the infrastructure of social life, exploring the conditions of their success or failure is a question of genuine interest to social philosophy.
-Institutions not only make up a significant portion of the conditions under which individuals live their lives-- rather, as has been said many times, we are in fact, confronted with them literally "from the cradle to the grave": it is impossible to avoid them.
-But they furthermore also belong to what Axel Honneth called the "social conditions of individual self-realization".
-If we follow Honneth's characterization of the particular perspective of social philosophy, we can distinguish between the issue of "good" institutions, or conversely the specific "pathologies of institutions", and other problems.
-From this perspective, institutions are not primarily seen in the context of the problem of the stability of political systems.
+Institutions are the backbone of the social; they add form and stability.
+Since they are thus part of the infrastructure of social life, exploring the conditions of their success or failure is a question of genuine interest to Social Philosophy.
+Institutions not only make up a significant portion of the conditions under which individuals live their lives, but we are in fact, as has been said many times, confronted with them literally "from the cradle to the grave": it is impossible to avoid them.
+But furthermore they also belong to what Axel Honneth called the "social conditions of individual self-realization".
+If we follow Honneth's characterization of the particular perspective of Social Philosophy, we can distinguish between the issue of "good" institutions, or conversely the specific "pathologies of institutions", and other problems.
+From this perspective institutions are not primarily seen in the context of the problem of the stability of political systems.
 Their legitimacy and their just constitution is not the only point of interest.
-There are ways in which institutions can fail or involve a pathology, which cannot be fully covered by asking whether they are legitimate, or whether they are stable - although these questions always play a part.
+There are ways in which institutions can fail or contain a pathology which cannot be fully covered by asking whether they are legitimate, or whether they are stable - although these questions always play a part.
 It is of course possible for an institution to fail due to instability; and it is also possible that an institution is not successful because it is unjust and supports an unjust social system.
-However, the perspective of social philosophy also takes institutions as such into consideration.
-That is to say: It asks whether they are good or bad both as institutions and whether they contribute to the good life of the individuals that are shaped by these institutions and also constitute them.
+However, the perspective of Social Philosophy takes the institutions as such into consideration, as well, that is to say the question whether they are good or bad both as institutions and concerning their contribution to the good lives of the individuals that are shaped by these institutions and also constitute them.
 This goes hand in hand with the idea that institutions are not merely neutral intermediaries of our goals or impartial distributors of social goods and liberties.
 If the issue of the just arrangement of social relations concerns the basic institutions of society, then the implementation of the principles of justice depends on the form of the institutions themselves, i.e. it depends on what these institutions are as institutions, and what they can accomplish as institutions.
 But if this is the case, then we cannot regard these institutions simply as a black box.
-In other words, we cannot stop at evaluating the effects of an institution, but instead we must also consider the socialontological fundamental problem of what an institution actually is, how it operates and how it affects things - and based on this, we can ask whether it is good or bad as an institution.
+In other words, we cannot stop at evaluating the effects of an institution, but instead we must also consider the social-ontological fundamental problem of what an institution actually is, how it operates and how it affects things - and based on this, we can ask whether it is good or bad as an institution.

-In this paper, I would like to present some preliminary remarks and clarifications concerning the philosophical understanding of what a social institution is and what can cause it to fail - as an institution -, and I will focus primarily on two aspects.
+Today, I would like to present some preliminary remarks and clarifications concerning the philosophical understanding of what a social institution is and what can cause it to fail - as an institution -, and I will focus primarily on two aspects.
 Firstly: institutions are characterized by the fact that they are "simultaneously given and made" in a way that warrants further exploration.
-They are the results of human actions, but in many ways, we cannot fully avail ourselves of them (they are, with the German term, "unverfügbar").
+They are the results of human actions, but in many ways, we cannot fully avail ourselves of them (they are, with the german term, "unverfügbar").
 Secondly, this aspect of institutions is linked to a specific way in which they can fail: institutions can decay or "erode" until they are "emptied", lifeless or frozen.